jehyunjeon/Halogenase/README.md

 This repository provides the profile hidden Markov model (pHMM) for flavin-dependent tryptophan halogenase (Trp-FDH) and Python script for filtering result of pHMM search.

 >## Pre-installed programs
-* Python version 2.7.12 or higher
+* Python version 2.7.12 or higher with argparse library
 * HMMER3.0 package version 3.1b2 or higher

 >## Filtering result of pHMM search